initgrep-com/initgrep.blog/_drafts/java/jpa/select-values-in-criteria-queries.markdown

 If the constructor is not present, It will throw an exception.

 It might not always be possible to go ahead and add a new constructor in an existing class.
-To avoid that, we can create the criteria query of the array type.
+To avoid that, we can create the criteria query of the __Array type__.

 ```java
     CriteriaBuilder builder = em.getCriteriaBuilder();